-Section 809.44(b) ensures that licensed child care centers that are required by TDFPSPRS to have liability insurance, but are unable to obtain insurance or have exhausted their liability limits, must notify TDFPSPRS, the parents and the Board that they do not have liability insurance.
-However, they must remain eligible to receive child care subsidies as long as they remain licensed by TDFPSPRS.
+Section 809.44(c) is added to ensure that licensed child care centers that are required by TDPRS to have liability insurance but are unable to obtain insurance or have exhausted their liability limits must notify TDPRS, the parents and the Board that they do not have liability insurance.
+However, they must remain eligible to receive child care subsidies as long as they remain licensed by TDPRS.

-Finally, §809.44(c) prohibits Boards from requiring liability insurance for licensed or registered child care homes that are not required by the state to have liability insurance.
+Finally, §809.44(d) prohibits Boards from requiring liability insurance for licensed or registered child care homes that are not required by the state to have liability insurance.